Nacho9771/startup/README.md

 That first edit was in VScode.
 This one is using the Github web app.

 > [!NOTE]
 > This is a template for your startup application.
 You must modify this `README.md` file for each phase of your development.
 You only need to fill in the section for each deliverable when that deliverable is submitted in Canvas.
 Without completing the section for a deliverable, the TA will not know what to look for when grading your submission.
 Feel free to add additional information to each deliverable description, but make sure you at least have the list of rubric items and a description of what you did for each item.

 (I am not going to edit that paragraph above this because there are too many valuable reminders to lose, so here is proof that I read it!)

 > [!NOTE]
->  I reviewed the documnentation about Markdown.
+> I reviewed the documentation about Markdown.
 Here is the link for future reference (https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) before continuing.

 ## 🚀 Specification Deliverable

 > [!NOTE]
->  Fill in this sections as the submission artifact for this deliverable.
+>Fill in this sections as the submission artifact for this deliverable.
 You can refer to this [example](https://github.com/webprogramming260/startup-example/blob/main/README.md) for inspiration.

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.